charliekozey/flatiron-lesson-plans/Rails/p4-rails-how-to-use-postman-to-test-your-routes.md

 - configure your request as Body > raw > JSON, like so:
 ![screenshot highlighting the request config options: Body, raw, JSON](screenshots/postman-request-config.jpg)
 - save your requests to access them later
-  - Collections > New Collection > New Request
+  - Collections > New Collection > Add Request
 ![screenshot highlighting the steps to create a new Postman request](screenshots/postman-organize-requests.jpg)